-In UK law children in care are referred to as 'children looked after'.
-A child is 'looked after' if they are in the care of the local authority for more than 24 hours.
+In the UK children in the care of the Local Authority are referred to as 'Children Looked After'.
 Legally, this could be when they are:

-- living in accommodation provided by the local authority with the parents' agreement - the subject of an interim or full care order or, in Scotland, a permanence order - the subject of an emergency legal order to remove them from immediate danger - in a secure children's home, secure training centre or young offender institution
+- Living in accommodation provided by the local authority with the parents' agreement. - The subject of an interim or full care order or, in Scotland, a permanence order. - The subject of an emergency legal order to remove them from immediate danger. - In a secure children's home, secure training centre or young offender institution. - Unaccompanied asylum-seeking children.

-• unaccompanied asylum-seeking children.